Socotra Bluet Facts

 Socotra Bluet Distribution, Habitat, and Ecology

-The known native range of the remarkable Socotra Bluet also remains extremely limited.
+The known native range of the remarkable Socotra Bluet also remains limited to an extremely small portion of the earth’s surface.
 The marvelous damselfly further appears to only live in one location in the entire world, which severely limits its chances to survive at all, let alone to expand its range.

-Incredibly, this tiny yet remarkable marvel of Nature seems to only live on the eastern portion of one island.
-That location’s the tiny island of Socotra, legally a part of Yemen.
+Incredibly, this tiny yet remarkable marvel of Nature and evolution seems to only live on the eastern portion of one very small, remote island.
+That location’s the tiny island of Socotra, legally forming a part of Yemen.
 Geographically, though, the location remains considered as a part of Africa.

 Species Sharing Its Range

-Check out our other articles on 5 Rare Mind-Blowing Cloud Types, Jellyfish Tree, Eastern Diamondback Rattlesnake, Cano Cristales, Indian Giant Squirrel, Little Penguin
+Check out our other articles on 5 Rare Mind-Blowing Cloud Types, Jellyfish Tree, Eastern Diamondback Rattlesnake, Cano Cristales, Indian Giant Squirrel, Little Penguin, Evening Cicada

 Leave a Reply